archaic-java/minau/README.md

 Users of Minau for testing just make sure Minau`s main module is on the module path.
 How to write tests et cetera is documented in the service catalog.

-## TODO
-1. Replace System.out and System.err statements with proper logger usage
-2. Have tests run in parallel, each on a virtual thread